‘Rogue One: A Star Wars Story’ Becomes 7th Film To Pass $500 Million In U.S.

 — stuart rabinowitz (@srab2001) January 7, 2017

-Although Rogue One: A Star Wars Story is the second highest grossing film in the Star Wars franchise, it is actually number seven when adjusted for inflation.
+Although Rogue One: A Star Wars Story is the second highest grossing film in the Star Wars franchise, it is actually No. 7 when adjusted for inflation.
 That is calculated by tallying up the number of tickets sold for a film, like the 1977 Star Wars original, then multiplying that with the average cost of a movie ticket today, in 2017.

 When adjusted for inflation, Rogue One: A Star Wars Story still remains at its current tally, which is $502 million in the United States.
 But the 1977 Star Wars changes to $1.2 billion, which is an astronomical accomplishment for a science fiction movie, especially back in 1977 when it originally came out.
 There have also been other re-releases of the film over the 1980s and 1990s that have added to its domestic total, which is $460 million in unadjusted dollars.